UW-AppliedPopulationLab/AmericanFactFinder2PostgreSQL/readme.md

 2. Place the downloaded files in the src folder in the correct geography sub-folders

-3. **Config** Create a "config.py" file with your database information.
+3. **Config:** Create a "config.py" file with your database information.
 For an example, see example_config.py

-4. **Edit Master Script** By default, the system will look for files in the following folders: census_tract, county, county_subdivision, places, and state.
+4. **Edit Master Script:** By default, the system will look for files in the following folders: census_tract, county, county_subdivision, places, and state.
 You can change this by editing the "dir_opts" variable directly.

 5. Run master_script.py from a shell